micrology/prsm/doc/help/docs/Files.md

 :::caution

 The CSV format is now depreciated, becuase the Excel format is easier to use and Excel can read and write CSV files.
-The CSV format may be removed in a future version.*
+The CSV format may be removed in a future version.

 :::

 ## Saving and Exporting maps

-PRSM can create output files in the app's own native format or as **GML**, **GraphViz** or **CSV** files, or as an **Excel** workbook.
+PRSM can create output files in the app's own native format or as **GML** and **GraphViz** files, or as an **Excel** workbook.
 It can also output the map as a high resolution image.

 To save an output file, click on the small downward pointing triangle beside the Save button in the top bar and choose which format you want.